CheychouJunior/Vortext/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Introduction
+Introduction,
-System Requirements
+System Requirements,
-Installation instructions
+Installation instructions,
-Getting Started (How to use the player)
+Getting Started (How to use the player),
-Text Extraction Features
+Text Extraction Features,
-Troubleshooting
+Troubleshooting,
-FAQs
+FAQs,

 Introduction
     Have you ever wanted to copy a text directly from a video rather than rewriting it?